Edmonton Election races I will be watching on Election Night

 Ward 4: There are twelve candidates running in this northeast Edmonton Ward.
 Ed Gibbons has represented the area since 2001 but decided not to seek re-election.
 With so many candidates there is a chance that the successful candidate could be elected with a small percentage of the total vote.
 It is difficult to make a prediction about who will win, but one campaign that sticks out is that of well-known artist and past NDP candidate Aaron Paquette.
 I am also watching Alison Poste, Hassan Haymour, Rocco Caterina, Justin Draper, and Trisha Velthuizen in this race.

 Ward 5: One-term councillor Michael Oshry decided not to seek re-election.
-There are nine candidates in this race, but I am predicting that Miranda Jimmy, Sarah Hamilton, and Dawn Newton will place in the top three.
+There are nine candidates in this race, but I am predicting that Miranda Jimmy, Sarah Hamilton, and Dawn Newton, and David Xiao will place in the top four.

 Ward 7: Tony Caterina is running for his fourth-term on city council and, unlike most incumbents, he has always faced strong challengers.
 In 2010 he was re-elected with 48 percent of the vote and in 2013 he was returned to office with 42 percent.
 This time around, he faces a strong challenge from Kris Andreychuk, who is running a solid campaign and has the support of the two previous second place challengers (including Caterina’s council colleague Scott McKeen, now representing Ward 6).
 I have also been impressed by Mimi Williams, who placed third in 2013 but is running a noticeably better organized campaign this time.